frankshearar/Home/NuGet-Account-Deletion-Workflow.md

 ###Duplicate account username check
 During new account creation, a check must be added to de-duplicate against deleted accounts as well.

+##Open Questions
+1. What about the information contained in the nuspec inside the package?
+2. What about the links on the orphaned package page - [Project Site]() and [License]()

 ##Solution - Cadillac version
 Below is the advanced workflow with the cooling period safeguard that gives the user 'x' number of days to change his/her mind.
 Based on feedback, we can consider investing in implementing this.

 ###Delete
 1. When clicked, if the account has associated packages
   * If the account being deleted is the only owner, provide information about adding co-owners.
 The user can choose to not add a co-owner and we should provide information that in this case, the package will be re-parented under a <deleted account>
   * If the associated package has additional authors, the account being deleted is simply removed from the list of owners for that package.
 The co-owners get a notification that an account has been marked for deletion.